5l1v3r1/panthera/README.md

 # How DNS requests are handled?
 1. The tool is designed to listen on TCP or UDP ports (default is port 53) for incoming requests and forward those requests when necessary to a real DNS server over UDP.
 2. Scappy can handle DNS queries automatically and more  accurately
+3. DNS hijacker can forge domain names ONLY

 # Installation
 1. In your terminal, git clone https://github.com/haroonawanethicalhacker/panthera.git